nguterresn/battlebutbot/README.md

 ## Features

-- **Intuitive Web-based Control**: BattleButBot can be easily controlled from any device with a [web browser](#web-robot-controller), allowing you to take full control of your robot in real-time.
+* **Intuitive Web-based Control**: BattleButBot can be easily controlled from any device with a [web browser](#web-robot-controller), allowing you to take full control of your robot in real-time.
-- **Powerful Motors**: BattleButBot's brush DC motors provide great performance and speed, allowing your robot to deliver powerful moves.
+* **Powerful Motors**: BattleButBot's brush DC motors provide great performance and speed, allowing your robot to deliver powerful moves.
-- **Durable Build**: BattleButBot is built to withstand the toughest battles in Antweight robot combat events.
+* **Durable Build**: BattleButBot is built to withstand the toughest battles in Antweight robot combat events.
 Its rugged construction and impact-resistant design ensure that your robot stays in one piece, no matter how intense the fight gets.
-- **Easy to Use**: BattleButBot is easy to use and requires no special skills or training.
+* **Easy to Use**: BattleButBot is easy to use and requires no special skills or training.
 With its intuitive controls and simple setup process, you can start battling right away.

+🎉 **NEW**: The BattleButBot supports [ESPNow](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) protocol, thus provinding another way to be externally controlled.
+Check the [simple esp-now controller](https://github.com/nguterresn/simple-esp-now-controller) to know more.

 ## Requirements

 **Cheap**: Priced under $50

-- ✅ Costs 50$.
+* ✅ Costs 50$.

 **Weight**: Equal or less than 150 milligrams

-- ✅ Weigths ~110g.
+* ✅ Weigths ~110g.
 (PLA printed)

 **Acessable**: All parts are easily available (can be obtained from anywhere)

-- ✅ Parts can be found on [LCSC](lcsc.com), [Digikey](digikey.com) or [AliExpress](https://www.aliexpress.us).
+* ✅ Parts can be found on [LCSC](lcsc.com), [Digikey](digikey.com) or [AliExpress](https://www.aliexpress.us).

 **Flexible**: Can be controlled over WiFi

-- ✅ Easy to use web browser GUI
+* ✅ Easy to use web browser GUI

 **Simple**: All hardware components are easy to assemble

-- ✅ The device uses [PH sockets](https://www.jst-mfg.com/product/index.php?series=199) and requires a few screws.
+* ✅ The device uses [PH sockets](https://www.jst-mfg.com/product/index.php?series=199) and requires a few screws.

 **Portable**: Powered by a lithium battery

-- ✅ Small and light weight 2 cell battery (7.4V).
+* ✅ Small and light weight 2S 7.4V battery (58 x 18 x 19 mm).

 ## Web Robot Controller